hrydgard/ppsspp-site/docs/development/ppsspp-internals/atrac.md

 ## Streaming with looping

-* Daxter main menu song
+* Daxter main menu music
-* Patapon main menu song
+* Patapon main menu music

 ### Low-level decoding

-In this case, the game just submits packets to decode, there's little logic.
-This is the easiest mode to emulate and has worked for a long time.
+In this case, the game just submits packets to decode to the decoder, sceAtrac doesn't really do anything.
+This is the easiest mode to emulate and has worked reliably for a long time.

 ### sceSas integration